 Click "Start" ("Windows Logo" in the bottom left corner of your desktop), choose "Control Panel".
 Locate "Programs and Features".

 Click "Start", choose "Settings" and click "Control Panel".
 Locate and click "Add or Remove Programs".

 Right-click in the screen’s bottom-left corner, select Control Panel.
 In the opened window choose "Uninstall a Program".

 In the uninstall programs window, look for "BrowseSmart", select this entry and click "Uninstall" or "Remove".

 After uninstalling BrowseSmart, scan your computer for any remaining unwanted components or possible malware infections.
 Recommended malware removal software.

 Video showing how to remove potentially unwanted browser add-ons:

 Remove BrowseSmart from Internet Explorer:

-Click "Tools" (or the gear icon in Internet Explorer 9), select "Manage Add-ons".
+Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
 Look for "BrowseSmart" and disable it.